rohitag04/agarwal_rohit_python_2017/midterm/Read Me.md

 - Note -: I have Done 3 types of Analysis of Enron Employee's emails.

 ## Analysis 1 (Topic Modelling on All Employees Sent Emails)
-- What is Topic Modelling?
+> What is Topic Modelling?
-Topic can be defined as “a repeating pattern of co-occurring terms in a corpus”.
+- Topic can be defined as “a repeating pattern of co-occurring terms in a corpus”.

+### Step 1 (Data Reading & Cleaning)
+Packages Used -:
+- GLOB
+- OS
+- Email Parser
+- RE

+I have read "Sent Items" folder of all Employees.
+'''
+1- Lopped through each email and sent to Email Parser in order to get the "Text Body".
+'''